gitter-badger/luda/site/html/_elements/grid.md

 ```
 {: .mb-small}

-Add the class `.as-center` to align a single column in vertical center.
+If you just want specfic columns to be aligned in the vertical center, you can add the class `.as-center` to these columns.

 <div class="grid grid-example" style="height: 8rem">
   <div class="col-auto">